justinradomski/repro-next-intercept/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the demo.
-Click the 'Item link' to see the modal.
+Click the 'Interception link' to see the modal.

 Now run the project in production mode: